rickstaa/stable-learning-control/docs/spinningup/extra_pg_proof2.rst

     \nabla_{\theta} J(\pi_{\theta}) &= \underE{\tau \sim \pi_{\theta}}{\sum_{t=0}^{T} \Big( \nabla_{\theta} \log \pi_{\theta}(a_t |s_t) \Big) Q^{\pi_{\theta}}(s_t, a_t)},

 for the finite-horizon undiscounted return setting.
-(An analagous result holds in the infinite-horizon discounted case using basically the same proof.)
+(An analogous result holds in the infinite-horizon discounted case using basically the same proof.)

 The proof of this claim depends on the `law of iterated expectations`_.
 First, let's rewrite the expression for the policy gradient, starting from the reward-to-go form (using the notation :math:`\hat{R}_t = \sum_{t'=t}^T R(s_t', a_t', s_{t'+1})` to help shorten things):